How to control anxiety

 Here’s what you have to do:

 Recognize that you currently have a particular way of thinking and beliefs–a way of being.
-Because of this current state of beliefs and thinking, there are certain stimuli/triggers in this world that, when encountered, will make us anxious regardless of our desire to be undisturbed.
+Because of this current state of beliefs and thinking, there are certain stimuli/triggers in this world that, when encountered, will make you anxious regardless of your desire to be undisturbed.
 Why?
-Our beliefs get triggered rapidly.
-Fortunately, we (humans) have the ability to modify our thinking and beliefs and thus, eliminate the emotion-causing power of different stimuli.

 A repeatable strategy: